Itsfoss0/power-learn-project/hello-dart/0x02_functions/README.md

 1. __Void functions__: These sort of functions don't return any value after they are executed.
 They also have a ```void``` return value in the function definition body
 2. __Anonymous functions__: These sort of functions are also called anonymous functions
+3. __Arrow functions__: Just as the name suggest, these are arrow functions